+Discrimination is against the law.
 Columbia Pacific CCO must follow state and federal civil rights laws.
 We cannot treat people (members or potential members) unfairly in any of our programs or activities because of a person's:

 - Age

 - Disability

-- Gender identity

-- Marital status

-- National origin
+- National origin, primary language, and proficiency of English language

 - Race

 - Religion

 - Color

-- Sex

-- Sexual orientation
+- Sex, sex characteristics, sexual orientation, gender identity, or sex stereotypes

+- · Pregnant or related conditions

-- Health status and need for services
+- Health status or need for services

-If you feel you were treated unfairly for any of the above reasons you can make a complaint or grievance.
+If you feel you were treated unfairly for any of the above reasons, you can make a complaint.
+This is also called filing a grievance.